What is a Therapeutic HIV Vaccine?

 The goal of a preventive HIV vaccine is to prevent people from getting HIV.
 When available, it will be given to people who do not have HIV.
 To learn more, read the HIVinfo What is a Preventive HIV Vaccine? fact sheet.

 A therapeutic HIV vaccine is for people who already have HIV.
-The goal of a therapeutic HIV vaccine is to strengthen the natural immune response to the HIV that is already in people with HIV.
+The goal of a therapeutic HIV vaccine is to strengthen the natural immune response to the HIV that is already in people with the virus.

 Where can a person get more information about clinical trials studying therapeutic HIV vaccines?